leptos-rs/book/src/deployment/ssr.md

     reverse_proxy leptos-app:8080
 }
 ```
-For more details, check the [Caddy Reverse Proxy Quick-start](https://caddyserver.com/docs/quick-starts/reverse-proxy) or the [Caddyfile concept documentation](https://caddyserver.com/docs/caddyfile).
+For more details, see the [Caddy Reverse Proxy Quick-start](https://caddyserver.com/docs/quick-starts/reverse-proxy)
+and the [Caddyfile concept documentation](https://caddyserver.com/docs/caddyfile), among other resources.

 ## Cloud Deployments